MP for St Neots and Mid Cambridgeshire

 Liberal Democrat Spokesperson (Universities and Skills)

 Ian Sollom is a Liberal Democrat MP for St Neots and Mid Cambridgeshire, first elected in July 2024.
-He serves as the Liberal Democrat Spokesperson for Universities and Skills, a role he has held since September 2024.
-His parliamentary background includes committee work on education-related Bills, including the Children’s Wellbeing and Schools Bill and the transfer of functions for the Institute for Apprenticeships and Technical Education.
+He serves as the Liberal Democrat Spokesperson for Universities and Skills, and in 2025 he contributed to committee work on the Institute for Apprenticeships and Technical Education transfer of functions and on the Children’s Wellbeing and Schools Bill.

 Generated 21 February 2026